Impact of Physical Activity Routines and Dietary Intake on the Longitudinal Symptom Experience of People Living with HIV (PROSPER-HIV)

 - Determine which aspects of physical activity patterns and diet quality are associated with decreased symptom burden and intensity in PLHIV, and if this relationship is moderated by age and sex; and

-- Explore the potential mediating effect of anthropomorphic and physical and physical fitness variables on the relationships between physical activity, dietary patterns, and symptom burden and intensity in PLHIV.
+- Explore the potential mediating effect of anthropomorphic and physical fitness variables on the relationships between physical activity, dietary patterns, and symptom burden and intensity in PLHIV.

 - Allison Webel, PhD, RN, FAAN, Frances Payne Bolton School of Nursing, Case Western Reserve University